 * Talks with some members of preferred bidder group taking time

-* Western Digital resubmitted its bid on Tuesday
+* Western Digital resubmits bid at eleventh hour

-* Threat of Western Digital legal action hangs over sale (Adds comments from Toshiba executives)
+* Threat of Western Digital legal action hangs over sale (Recasts and adds Toshiba statement)

-Scrambling to cover billions of dollars in cost overruns at its bankrupt Westinghouse nuclear unit, Toshiba had pledged to have a signed agreement for the sale of the unit - the world's No. 2 producer of NAND chips - by Wednesday, the day of its annual shareholders meeting.
+Scrambling to cover billions of dollars in cost overruns at its bankrupt Westinghouse nuclear unit, Toshiba had pledged to have a signed definitive agreement for the $18 billion sale of the unit - the world's No. 2 producer of NAND chips - by the shareholders meeting.

-Western Digital, which jointly runs Toshiba's main semiconductor plant, claims that its partner is breaching joint venture contracts and is seeking a U.S. court injunction to prevent any deal that does not have its consent - actions that prompted Toshiba's lawsuit on Wednesday.
+Prospects for a quick and smooth deal have become highly uncertain as Western Digital Corp which jointly runs Toshiba's main semiconductor plant, is vehemently opposed to a sale that does not include it and is seeking a U.S. court injunction to prevent any deal that does not have its consent.

-While it was not immediately clear what parts of Toshiba's talks with the preferred bidder consortium were taking time, sources have said some Toshiba board members are concerned about technology leaks to South Korean chip rival SK Hynix Inc , which is part of the consortium and will provide Bain with financing.
+While it was not immediately clear what parts of the talks with the preferred bidder consortium were taking time, sources familiar with the matter have said some Toshiba board members are concerned about technology leaks to South Korean chip rival SK Hynix Inc, which is part of the consortium and will provide Bain with financing.

 Western Digital has also said it is strongly opposed to SK Hynix's participation and has threatened further legal action.